EETRAA/Hardware-my-business-card/README.md

 # Hardware-my-business-card
-A name card that runs Linux
+A name card that runs BSD.

 Done by using Scala.